 The Mayor serves a three year term, and is limited to two terms of office in a lifetime.
 The Mayor has the following responsibilities and privileges:

-Annually, the Mayor hosts a State of the City event where an outline of the Mayor’s legislative proposals and policy directions for the upcoming year are presented:
+Annually, the Mayor hosts a State of the City event where an outline of the Mayor’s legislative proposals and policy directions for the upcoming year are presented.
+Click here to view past State of the City presentations.

 To keep citizens informed, the Mayor writes a monthly article in the Hill Country Weekly newspaper titled "Mayor Maxton's Message".